hlpostman/FlicksTA/README.md

 - [x] User can scroll through movie cast in order of appearance in movie detail view
 - [x] Custom tab bar icons designed in Sketch3
 - [x] Customize tab bar behaviour (hides on push to detail view from both table and collection view layouts)
+- [x] User can see placeholder image for poster view in table view layout, collection view layout, and detail view
+- [x] Custom placeholder image for poster view designed in Sketch3 for all 3 sizes
 - [ ] User can access a menu that shows movies that are now playing, top rated, or family (G, PG, and PG13 rated)
 - [ ] User can change table view to show now playing, top rated, or family (G, PG, and PG13 rated) movies
 - [ ] User can search for movies by cast member